-1. Establish desired number and distribution of viable populations for each Species of Greatest Conservation Need (SGCN).

-2. Manage habitats through promoting natural processes, desired structure, and disturbance regimes for the benefit of native species.

-3. Develop resiliency and connectedness into habitats so species can adjust to landscape and environmental changes.
+- 1. Establish desired number and distribution of viable populations for each Species of Greatest Conservation Need (SGCN). - 2.
+Manage habitats through promoting natural processes, desired structure, and disturbance regimes for the benefit of native species. - 3.
+Develop resiliency and connectedness into habitats so species can adjust to landscape and environmental changes.

+Table 7.
+Goals for improving forest habitat according to the 2015 Implementation Guide to the Illinois Wildlife Conservation Plan and Strategy, Forests and Woodlands Campaign.

+- 1. Implement sustainable forestry practices, including forest stand improvement, prescribed fire, timber harvesting, and invasive species control to enhance oak dominance and maintain understory and herbaceous layer diversity on 1 million acres of forest and savanna barren open woodland habitat.Restore and manage small woodlots as open woodlands/savannas as appropriate. - 2.
+Increase statewide forestry and woodland acerage by 350,000 acres, emphasizing restoration of floodplains and riparian corridors, increasing ecological connectivity among forests and other habitat patches, and reducing fragmentation of forests 500 acres and larger.. - 3.
+Develop high-quality examples of all forest communities, including all Grade A and B Illinois Natursl Area Inventory sites, restored and managed within all natural divisions in which they occur. - 4.
+Manage healthy and well-maintained urban forests and woodlands.

 Table 8.
-Goals for improving forest habitat according to the 2017 draft Forest and Woodlands Campaign of the Illinois Comprehensive Wildlife Conservation Plan and Strategy.

-1. Implement sustainable forestry practices, including forest stand improvement, prescribed fire, timber havesting, and invasive species control to enhance oak dominance and maintain understory and herbceous layer diversity on 1 million acres of forest and savanna/barren/open woodland habitat.
-Restore and manage small woodlots as open woodlands/savannas as appropriate.

-2. Increase statewide forest and woodland acreage by 350,000 acres, emphasizing restoration of floodplains and riparian corridors, increasing ecological connectivity among forests and other habitat patches, and reducing fragmentation of forests 500 acres and larger.

-3. Develop high-quality examples of all forest communities, including all Grade A & B Illinois Natural Areas Inventory sites, restored and managed within all natural divisions in which they occur.

-4. Manage healthy and well-maintained urban forests and woodlands.

-Table 9.
-State and Private Forestry National Priorities and Objectives, USDA Forest Service and National Association of State Foresters, September 2008; September 2012.
+State and Private Forestry Priorities and Objectives, USDA Forest Service and National Association of State Foresters, September 2008, June 2019.